webprofusion/certify-docs/docs/commandline.md

 Usage: ```certify <command>```

 - ```certify renew``` : renew certificates for all auto renewed managed certificates, if they are due or have not yet been requested.
+- ```certify renew --renew-all-due``` : renew all certificates which are due or have not yet been requested even if auto-renew is not enabled.
 - ```certify renew --force-renew-all``` : renewal for all auto renewed certificates even if they are not yet due.
-- ```certify renew --renew-witherrors``` : Attempt renewal for all certificates which have most recently failed to renew.
+- ```certify renew --renew-witherrors``` : attempt renewal for all certificates which have most recently failed to renew.

 - ```certify list``` : list managed certificates and current running/not running status in IIS
 - ```certify diag``` : check existing ssl bindings and managed certificate integrity